1979 Nahariya attack

+In retaliation for the attack, Israeli forces bombarded a Palestinian refugee camp, killing three civilians.

 Details of the attack

 Arrival

-On 22 April 1979, a group of four Palestine Liberation Front (PLF) militants entered Israel from Lebanon by boat.
-The group was headed by Samir Kuntar (born in 1962) and included Abdel Majeed Asslan (born in 1955), Mhanna Salim Al-Muayed (born in 1960) and Ahmed al-Abras (born in 1949) – all members of the PLF under the leadership of Abu Abbas.
+On 22 April 1979, a group of four Palestinian Liberation Front (PLF) militants entered Israel from Lebanon by boat.
+The group was headed by Samir Kuntar (born in 1962) and included Abdel Majeed Asslan (born in 1955), Mhanna Salim Al-Muayed (born in 1960) and Ahmed al-Abras (born in 1949) – all PLF members of the under the leadership of Abu Abbas.
 The group departed from the seashore of Tyre in Southern Lebanon using a 55 horse-powered motorized rubber boat with an 88 km/h speed.
 Their goal was to attack Nahariya, 10 kilometers away from the Lebanese border.
 Around midnight they arrived at the coastal town of Nahariya.

 Killing of Eliyahu Shahar

 Upon landing on the beach in Nahariya, the group followed instructions issued in Beirut – which included finding a police officer and killing him.
 They knocked on the door of a private house and called out in Arabic via the intercom, frightening the residents into calling the police.
 Then, they killed responding police officer Eliyahu Shahar.
 According to the Israeli security services' reconstruction of the incident, Shahar was killed after he got out of his vehicle and fired two warning shots into the air.
 Kuntar's group responded with a massive burst of gunfire.
 Samir Kuntar boasted that he alone shot 30 bullets in this incident.